Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k): From equilibrium webs to equilibrium laminations

 \subsection{On the rate of contraction of iterated inverse branches in $\left({\cal J},{\cal F},{\cal M}\right)$}

 We explain here how certain stochastic properties of the system $\left({\cal J}, {\cal F}, {\cal M}\right)$ allow to control the rate of contraction of the iterated inverse branches of ${\cal F}$ (see Proposition \ref{LemSF}).
-Let us stress that the material presented in this subsection is not original.
-We simply adapt to the context of $({\cal J},{\cal F},{\cal M})$ the tools which have been first introduced in \cite{BD1} by Briend-Duval for the case of a single holomorphic endomorphism of $\Pj^k$.
-New arguments however will be inroduced in subsection \ref{SSestiLyap}.\\
+We adapt to the context of $({\cal J},{\cal F},{\cal M})$ the tools which have been first introduced in \cite{BD1} by Briend-Duval for the case of a single holomorphic endomorphism of $\Pj^k$.
+Let us stress however that new arguments will be introduced in subsection \ref{SSestiLyap}.\\